YanWittmann/rw-collection-index/readme.md

 A web application for browsing and reading all Pearls and Broadcasts from Rain World.

-## Features
+## Data and Features

-- Complete listing of all Pearls and Broadcasts
+- Complete listing of all:
+    - Pearls (Vanilla, Downpour)
+    - Broadcasts
+    - Five Pebbles Pearls
-- Includes additional items such as White Pearls
+    - White Pearls
+    - Broadcast Pearls
 - Location details with map links
 - Progressive unlock and hint system for spoiler-free exploration
 - Search functionality

 Information is sourced from the [Rain World Wiki](https://rainworld.miraheze.org/wiki/Pearl/Dialogue) and the game itself.

 ![UI Example of a selected Pearl](./doc/ui-demo-01.png)